E-commerce

 DTC and wholesalers

-Subscription and recurring orders
+Subscription and recurrence

 Opening a regional warehouse is often decided when transatlantic shipping costs and lead times hurt conversion: model the volume threshold before signing a second contract.